Note

-This example shows how you can post-process a result file for a harmonic analysis using PyDPF-Post.
+This example shows how to use the legacy PyDPF-Post API to postprocess a result file for a harmonic analysis.

 Perform required imports#